Agile organisations move beyond organisation design to thrive in a VUCA future

 To people working in them, organisations based on the machine metaphor feel like they exist to benefit their owners, with a driving philosophy of “how do we control people so they increase our profits?”

-The more VUCA its world becomes, the more an organisation’s future depends on it escaping the machine metaphor, going beyond organisation design, and operating from the organism within ecosystem metaphor that creates the conditions for innovation and agility to flourish.
+The more VUCA its world becomes, the more an organisation’s future depends on it escaping the machine metaphor, going beyond organisation design, and operating as a living community in an ecosystem that encourages inter-organisational innovation and agility to flourish.

 - Find out how Einstein first broke free from the old Netwonian orthodoxy but then became trapped in the new scientific model that he was instrumental in creating here .